 Findings from the Web Design Survey, 2010 by ALA Staff June 21, 2011 Published in Industry, State of the Web It was just five years ago that this magazine and its design conference offshoot sought, with your help, to begin determining the precise professional dimensions of our shared craft.
-Article Continues Below Prepare for leadership roles at the intersection of design and technology in Northwestern’s online MS in Information Design & Strategy program.
+Article Continues Below Want the best way to store and serve images and videos?
+Try Cloudinary.
+Get your own free account.
 A Book Apart: Brief books for people who make websites.
 An Event Apart: 3 days of design, code, and content for web & UX designers & devs.
 Most serious professions take this kind of self-knowledge for granted.
 Architects and prospective architects know which are the best architecture schools; they can readily find out the average salaries of apprentice, mid-level, and senior architects in their country and region; they know what titles and honors they can aspire to, and have a generally accurate idea of how long they must toil as apprentices before they can expect to be promoted—or start worrying if they have not been.
 Web design, if that’s what we call it, has had no such data.
 Moreover, no professional organization is dedicated to our field’s advancement in the way that, say, AIGA promotes, explains, defends, and takes the measure of graphic design.
 With your help, we took the first steps to change that with the publication of our 2007 A List Apart survey and findings.
 We have published surveys and findings each year since.
 Here, admittedly a little late, we present our findings from 2010.
 You’ll find plenty of matter in the pages that follow, but little that is unexpected—and that’s to the good, as it suggests that our profession is maturing and developing fairly consistent parameters despite the immense technological change and extraordinary market turmoil of the past four years.
 As always, when our findings differ from those of previous years, we call your attention to those changes; when they are about the same as in years past, we point that out as well.
 And, just as we have always done, at the end of the present findings, we offer the anonymized raw data files for those who wish to slice, dice, and inspect the data their own way.
 Our 2011 survey will come out in mid-summer.
 Watch for it!
 We can’t do this without you.
 16 Reader Comments Load Comments Got something to say?
 Sign in to add your voice to the discussion.
 Email (Need an account?)
 Password (Forgot?)
-Don't put anything here label field label field Prepare for leadership roles at the intersection of design and technology in Northwestern’s online MS in Information Design & Strategy program.
+Don't put anything here label field label field Want the best way to store and serve images and videos?
+Try Cloudinary.
+Get your own free account.